ExpressGateway/express-gateway.io/docs/configuration/gateway.config.yml/serviceEndpoints.md

 ### Description

-Express Gateway receive API requests on apiEndpoints, process them and then proxy them to downstream microservices.
+Express Gateway receives API requests on apiEndpoints, processes them, and then proxies them to downstream microservices.
 The serviceEndpoints section specifies the URLs of these proxied microservices.

 ### Usage